Bayesian semiparametric long memory models for discretized event data: Amazon bird vocalization data

 \section{Amazon bird vocalization data}

 Bird songs play a major role in mate selection and thus have a pronounced impact on their population dynamics \citep{slabbekoorn2002bird}.
-Identifying birds based on their vocalizations is a widely used method for estimating bird population sizes and following population trends over time, and automated acoustic monitoring is becoming increasingly used in both ecological studies and in conservation \citep{laiolo2010emerging}.
+Identifying birds based on their vocalizations is a widely used method for estimating bird population sizes and following population trends over time, and automated acoustic monitoring is increasingly used in both ecological studies and in conservation \citep{laiolo2010emerging}.
 Bird songs are well known to follow a circadian pattern in that they sing most intensely early in the morning and late in the day \citep{krebs1983dawn}.

-We are motivated by an Amazon bird vocalization data set containing observations over approximately four years.
+We are motivated by an Amazon bird vocalization data set containing observations from the years 2010 to 2014.
 Audio monitoring devices were placed at different locations throughout the Amazon rain forest.
-Using the methods of \cite{ovaskainen2018animal}, these recordings were converted to discretized binary time series \citep{de2019spatio} containing 0-1 indicators of which species vocalized in one minute time intervals for 180 minutes starting at sunrise.
+Using the methods of \cite{ovaskainen2018animal}, these recordings were converted to discretized binary time series \citep{de2019spatio} containing 0-1 indicators of which species vocalized at least once in one minute time intervals for a 180 minute period staring at sunrise.
+A visual depiction of the binary sequence of vocalizations for the bird species Automolus ochrolaemus is provided in Figure \ref{fig:audio_recording_data}.
 Based on the audio recordings, it is not possible to reliably distinguish different individual birds of the same species or to infer the number of birds vocalizing.
 We focus on three locations which are similar in habitat and close in latitude and longitude.
 Our data consist of recordings for 15 relatively common bird species.
-For each species we have about 5 to 10 days of recordings over a period of 4 years starting from 2010 to 2014 during the months of June to September with recordings starting typically around 5:15 AM.
+For each species we have about 5 to 10 days of recordings during the months of June to September with recordings starting typically around 5:15 AM.
 On average, a given species vocalized in 25-30 out of the 180 intervals.
-A visual depiction of the binary sequence of vocalizations for the bird species Automolus ochrolaemus is provided in Figure \ref{fig:audio_recording_data}.

 Our analysis focuses on two characteristics of the bird vocalization dynamics.
 First, we are interested in the distribution of duration of bird song activity and inactivity - in particular, our results indicate that the duration cannot be adequately modeled by the exponential distribution.
 In the context of event data, exponential inter-event times are routinely assumed for mathematical and computational simplicity.
 However, many naturally occurring events, such as earthquakes \citep{ogata1991some}, landscape evolution \citep{weymer2018statistical}, and human brain activity \citep{tagliazucchi2013breakdown}, have been shown not to follow such patterns.
 We are also interested in identifying time periods when birds are more likely to sing and recovering groups of bird species that have similar singing patterns.